marekolsak/marek-build/README.md

 Notes:
 - linux-firmware: The latest firmware is in the [linux-firmware](https://git.kernel.org/pub/scm/linux/kernel/git/firmware/linux-firmware.git/) repository.
 Updating the firmware is recommended if the distribution firmware is out of date.
 To install the firmware, create the `/lib/firmware/updates/amdgpu` directory and copy files from the `amdgpu` directory in git into it.
 Running `sudo update-initramfs -k all -u` after that is recommended.
 The kernel first tries to load firmware from `/lib/firmware/updates`, and then from `/lib/firmware/`, so the former directory overrides the latter and is used for exactly this purpose.
   - optionally add `firmware_class.dyndbg=+p ignore_loglevel` to the kernel command line to print file paths of loaded firmware into dmesg
-  - optionally print `/sys/kernel/debug/dri/0/amdgpu_firmware_info` to get versions of currently loaded firmware (`0` is the GPU number)
+  - versions of currently loaded firmware can be obtained by printing `/sys/kernel/debug/dri/0/amdgpu_firmware_info` (`0` is the GPU number)
 - libdrm can be skipped if Mesa doesn't fail to configure, but that's rare.
 - The 32-bit driver is not needed if Steam is not going to be used because only Steam and some Steam games need 32-bit drivers.
 - xf86-video-amdgpu is not needed.
 The modesetting DDX is recommended instead, which is part of the X server and is required by zink (in case that's needed).